 - Fulfil your requests, for example applications for membership, awards, or employment; processing your donations, purchases or other payments; and participation in campaigns

 - Provide you with information about our activities, campaigns, volunteer work and appeals.
 Over a year, members can expect three mailings of our Dartmoor Matters magazine, which may also contain information about the Annual General Meeting, forthcoming Walks & Events, our merchandise leaflet, and up to two appeal letters.
-We may also send you a membership renewal reminder letter.
+Where our annual members have not arranged an automatic renewal of their membership, we may also send a membership renewal reminder letter.

 We will never sell your information.
 We will never share it without your consent, except where: